Rekordbox 7 is out! A shameless cash grab

 But to be honest, it’s more of the same.

-Not that it is necessarily a bad thing, because Rekordbox wasn’t bad software.
+Not that it is necessarily a bad thing, because Rekordbox wasn’t bad software before.

 It just wasn’t GREAT software, either.

-So little has changed since version 6, that I can’t say that version 7 great, it’s just ok.
+Very little has changed since version 6, that I can’t say that version 7 great, it’s just OK.

 We have to use it, because it is software for industry standard hardware, not because it’s great.